VainlyStrain/Vailyn/README.md

   --debug               Display every path tried, even 404s.
   --version             Print program version and exit.
   --notmain             Avoid notify2 crash in subprocess call.

+Info:
+  to leak files using absolute paths: -d 0 0 0 to get a shell using absolute paths: -d 0 X 0
 ```

 Vailyn currently supports 5 attack vectors, and provides a crawler to automate all of them.
 The attack performed is identified by the `-a INT` argument.